 Once I have the wires where I want them to go to my lights, I finish running my wire wrap up to the tongue of the trailer.
 After that is on I take the rubber clamps and install them around my wire wrap and be sure that nothing is hanging down once the hangers are installed.

-Now I install the 7-way RV plug connection at the tongue.
+Now I installed the 7-way RV plug connection at the tongue.
 Once we are at the tongue I use the box cutter (or razor blade) to cut away at the black installation so I can get access to the wires in the harness.

 Take a look at my trailer wiring diagram sheet and it will aid in knowing where each wire goes in the plug connection.
 We will also use this for the taillight and side marker light connections.